Bstultz604/Bstultz604.github.io/index.md

 ## Brandon's ePortfolio

-You can use the [editor on GitHub](https://github.com/Bstultz604/Bstultz604.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Introduction
 This ePortfolio showcases the computer science skills I have learned throughout my time as an undergraduate at Southern New Hampshrie University.
 Its contents include a narrated code review, design and justification narratives, a professional self-assesment, and enhancements to previous work focused on key competencies related to software design & engineering, algorithims & datastructures, and databases.
 These enchaments are improvments made to old work done ealier in my studies here at Southern New Hamsphire University.